CLOSE Close

 PUD employees near smolt trap on Sultan River

-In 2023, the PUD began operating its smolt trap on January 8.
-The smolt trap faces upstream and the cone in the front of the trap rotates as water passes through.
-A portion of the juvenile salmon out-migrating from the Sultan enter the cone and are funneled to the back.
-At the back of the trap, fish are contained in a live box where PUD biologists sort and count fish each day the trap operates.
+In 2025, the PUD began operating the smolt trap on January 23.
+The smolt trap faces upstream, and the cone at the front of the trap rotates as water passes through.
+A portion of the juvenile salmon out-migrating from the Sultan River enters the cone and is funneled toward the back of the trap.
+Fish are held in a live box where PUD biologists sort, count, and release them each day the trap operates.

 The smolt trap results are compiled in the Excel spreadsheet below.
 There are 2 tabs in the spreadsheet: Current Year and Historical Data.